GeoNode/documentation/intermediate/backup/index.rst

 Settings
 --------

-Accordingly to the admin needs, the file ``settings.ini`` must be ceated / tuned up a bit before running a backup or restore.
+Accordingly to the admin needs, the file ``settings.ini`` must be ceated before running a backup or restore.

-The default file can be found at``geonode/br/management/commands/settings.ini`` and it contains the following properties:
+The default files can be found at ``geonode/br/management/commands/settings_sample.ini`` and ``geonode/br/management/commands/settings_docker_sample.ini`` for the classic and Docker environments accordingly.
+The content is similar in both of them (an example from ``settings_sample.ini``):

 .. code-block:: ini